aslepyan/CompressiveTactileSubsampling/README.md

 **Learned Dictionary Learning and its Recovery**
 :
 The learned dictionary is trained by the patches randomly selected from the collected full raster tactile images using the K-SVD method.
 The patches are of smaller size (e.g. 8x8 or 16x8) than the full 32x32 tactile images.
-Then, for each patch of subsampled tactile image, the ``FastOMP`` method rapidly encodes its sparse vector with the learned dictionary and its corresponding sensing matrix.
+Then, for each patch of subsampled tactile image, the ``FastOMP`` method with the learned dictionary and its corresponding sensing matrix rapidly encodes its sparse vector.
 After multiplying the sparse vector with the learned dictionary, we obtained the approximate full-raster patches of images.
 Last, we average the force values from the portions of overlapped patches. <br />

 **Linear Interpolation Recovery**
 :
-Recovery using linear interpolation is a reconstruction of a function f ∈ ℝ<sup>2x1</sup> (e.g. a natural or tactile image) according to the values of some scattered points distributed in the 2D plane by using the linear method.
+Recovery using linear interpolation is a reconstruction of a function f ∈ **ℝ**<sup>2x1</sup> (e.g. a natural or tactile image) according to the values of some scattered points distributed in the 2D plane by using the linear method.
 To realize this task, we use a MATLAB function - ``scatteredInterpolant`` with ``'linear'`` as its ``Method`` and ``ExtrapolationMethod``. <br />

 **Sparse Representation-based Classification (SRC)**
 :
-In SRC, a library (a matrix with flattened full-raster images as its columns) is used to build an overcomplete library Θ.
+In SRC, we first build a library, which is a matrix with flattened full-raster images as its columns.
+Each column of the library has a known class or label.
+Then, for a subsampled tactile image, the ``FastOMP`` method with the library and its corresponding sensing matrix rapidly encodes its sparse vector.
+After that, we compute the L2 reconstruction error using the coefficients of the sparse vector corresponding to each of the classes separately.
+The class that minimizes the L2 reconstruction error is selected to be the one for the tested tactile image.

 <div align="center">
     <img src="assets/principle.png" width="2000">